 Jeanne Carver describes how she came up with the idea of producing sheep’s wool as value added marketing to restore her century old ranch to prosperity.

 It’s one of largest freshwater aquifer’s in the world—and it’s running out in places.

 Roger Rainville is plowing ahead on meeting his own energy needs.
-His fuel costs about $1.70 per gallon to make.
+He produces his own on-farm biodiesel fuel.

 This is a story about a farmer, his connection to the land, and the community of Potter County, in which he has lived throughout his life.